 One board will a picture of an Oregon Duck football helmet, the classic forest green one with the yellow O. Bless Phil Knight's creativity.
 The second portrays a mug shot of Marlon Brando in "The Godfather."
 A third inscribes the famous math formula pie r squared.
 The fourth has three mug shots of The Three Stooges: Mo, Curly and Larry.
 The fourth looks like a landscape painting of the Arizona desert with a golf course in the foreground.
 The fifth has nothing on it.
 The sixth has nothing on it.
 The seventh looks like a Picasso Impressionist painting.
 The eighth has a picture of Chip Kelly and his family on a family vacation in Jackson Hole, Wyoming.
 The ninth shows some squiggly lines that look a bit like something created on an Etch-A-Sketch.
 The tenth has nothing on it but is the not white but the color of spinach.

 Scan all this really fast.
 You will get this view of all ten poster boards for only a few seconds.
-Then the guy holding the second one throws his over his head and stands there motion-less.
+Then the guy holding the second one throws his over his head and stands there motionless.
 The fourth guy flips his over so you can't see it.
 The tenth guy tries to twirl his on his index finger like Pistol Pete spun a basketball.
-Then rest of the guys do the wave with their boards, with the first guy raising his up and down, then the third guy, and on and on until the ninth guy finishes the tired sequence.
+The rest of the guys do the wave with their boards, with the first guy raising his up and down, then the third guy, and on and on until the ninth guy finishes the tired sequence.

-All these happen in three seconds.
+All this happen in three seconds.

 This will be the Philadelphia Eagles offense this season under Chip "Speed Racer" Kelly's offensive.
 He master-minded such frenetic shenanigans for several years as head coach at Oregon-to the tune of 497 offensive yards per game last season--before signing with the Eagles for bigger cash.
 Kelly, who looks rather mainstream for a free-minded football pioneer, will continue this marvelous mayhem with the Eagles.
 The NFL will be awe-struck by how fast the Eagles play offense.
 Kelly's obsession is obviously to run offensive players faster than any team in football history.
 At Oregon they got plays off typically in under 15 seconds, rendering defenses exhausted and stymied.